imadzaza/imadzaza/README.md

 - 👋 Hi, I’m @imadzaza and this is my new GitHub repo
-- 👀 I’m interested in Software Engeneering, in task scheduler problem on real-time Emedded Systems and in past during my phd i have worked on Railway Signalling - Intelocking, ,
+- 👀 I’m interested in Software Engeneering, in task scheduler problem on real-time Emedded Systems and in past during my phd i have worked on Railway Signalling i.e. Intelocking

 <!---